godotengine/godot-website/collections/_article/dev-snapshot-godot-4-3-beta-1.md

 Experience has proven that even though SharedArrayBuffer is supported by all browsers nowadays, the conditions it imposes on the web server that host the games are too difficult to uphold.
 For people who self-host, it’s easy enough, but for people who distribute their games on publishing platforms like itch.io or CrazyGames, it’s often outside their control.
 The requirements for SharedArrayBuffer (for security reasons) are also at odds with web game monetization options, such as advertisement or payment processing.

 So we’ve had to change course and do the work to re-add a single-threaded mode to Godot ([GH-85939](https://github.com/godotengine/godot/pull/85939)).
-The engine can now be compiled with threads=no, which disables all threading use and runs all logic on the main thread.
+The engine can now be compiled with the `threads=no` SCons option, which disables all threading use and runs all logic on the main thread.

 No-threads export templates are provided for the Web platform, and their use can be toggled in the export preset (“Thread Support” boolean option).
 This brings back audio issues on some OS or hardware combinations, which will be solved by ([GH-91382](https://github.com/godotengine/godot/pull/91382)) which may be merged for 4.3.
 Ultimately, the tradeoff is similar to Godot 3: good audio with threads enabled, or bad audio with single-threaded mode.
 The web isn’t an easy platform to target :)